History of Algeria: Coup of Baba Ali Chaouche, and independence

 Baba Ali Chaouche, also written as Chaouch, took over the country, ending the rule of the Janissaries.
 The Pasha attempted to resist him, but instead he was sent home, and told to never come back, and if he did he will be executed.
 He also sent a letter to the Ottoman sultan declaring that Algiers will from then on act as an independent state, and will not be an Ottoman vassal, but an ally at best.
 The Sublime Porte, enraged, tried to send another Pasha to Algiers, whom was then sent back to Constantinople by the Algerians.
 This marked the de facto independence of Algiers from the Ottoman Empire.

 Danish–Algerian War

 In the mid-1700s Dano-Norwegian trade in the Mediterranean expanded.
 In order to protect the lucrative business against piracy, Denmark–Norway had secured a peace deal with the states of Barbary Coast.
 It involved paying an annual tribute to the individual rulers and additionally to the States.

 In 1766, Algiers had a new ruler, dey Baba Mohammed ben-Osman.
 He demanded that the annual payment made by Denmark-Norway should be increased, and he should receive new gifts.
 Denmark–Norway refused the demands.
 Shortly after, Algerian pirates hijacked three Dano-Norwegian ships and allowed the crew to be sold as slaves.

-They threatened to bombard the Algerian capital if the Algerians did not agree to a new peace deal on Danish terms.
+A fleet sent from Denmark-Norway threatened to bombard the Algerian capital if the Algerians did not agree to a new peace deal on Danish terms.
 Algiers was not intimidated by the fleet, the fleet was of 2 frigates, 2 bomb galiot and 4 ship of the line.
+Instead, a peace treaty was negotiated in which the Dano-Norwegians agreed to pay a substantial increase in tribute.